fitbenchmarking/fitbenchmarking/docs/source/contributors/guidelines.rst

 it can be merged into the master branch.
 It is the contributor's job to ensure that the following is satisfied, and the reviewer's role to check that these guidelines have been followed.
+The contributor may wish to make use of git pre-commits to help adhere to these guidelines.
+Instructions for using pre-commit are at the bottom of this document.

 The workflow to be used for submitting new code/issues is described in :ref:`workflow`.